Multi-Media Artist & Keynote Speaker

-Because I’m not seeking consensus within this work.
+Because I’m not seeking consensus here.
 I’m seeking those who embrace critical thinking.
 I’m seeking those who aren’t afraid to honestly and fearlessly question themselves, and the world around them in order to improve.
 I’m seeking those willing and able to grow personally.
 Personal growth inevitably fosters professional growth.
 But it requires we make shiFts in our lifestyle.

-> My work here is first about insisting on examining and improving COMMUNICATION skills.
+My work is about insisting on examining and improving COMMUNICATION skills.
 This is the “C“… Better human interactions make the world a better place to be.
-My belief is that all the world’s ills, debates, and battles FIRST begin with a breakdown in communication somewhere, somehow, that can be transactionally analyzed, and then adjusted for improvement.
+My belief is that all the world’s ills, debates, and battles FIRST begin with a breakdown in communication somewhere, somehow, with someone that can be transactionally analyzed, and then adjusted for improvement.
 Sounds ambitious.
 It is, but no less important.

 Unfortunately, most think that “communication skills” are common sense.
-They’re not.
+Of course, they’re not.
 “Common sense” NOT applied runs rampant everyday, in every way, and everywhere, when you’re really tuned-in to “see” it.

-Next, in order to best communicate with ourselves and others, we need to possess a better than basic understanding of key and core concepts of our shared human PSYCHOLOGY.
-This is the “P“… Sure we’ve all heard of Freud and Dr. Drew, taken Psych 101 in school, and likely have even read many pop psychology articles, but how much do you truly understand how your individual psychological patterns influence and drive all of your attitudes, beliefs, communication tendencies, and daily behaviors?
-These are significant revelations that have a profound impact on those who willingly and courageously embrace them.
+Next, in order to best communicate with ourselves and others, we need to possess a better than basic understanding of the key and core concepts of our shared human PSYCHOLOGY.
+This is the “P“… Sure, most have heard of Sigmund Freud, taken Psych 101, and have likely read more than a few pop psychology articles, but how much do you truly understand how your individual psychological patterns influence and drive all of your attitudes, beliefs, communication tendencies, and daily behaviors?
+These are significant questions with resulting revelations that have profound impacts on those who willingly and courageously explore and embrace them.

-And finally, speaking of courage… based on the dynamics of our communications-psychology, what I call Communichology™, it’s my assertion that most of us are in, or need to be in RECOVERY from something, or some things perhaps.
-This is the “R“… Be it recovery from careless or complacent communication skills, misinformed or long-held malignant psychologies, or any number of addictions, vices, devices, or distractions that result in defeating behaviors and outcomes for you and yours…
+And finally, speaking of courage… based on the dynamics of our shared communications-psychology (what I call Communichology™), I believe we’re all in, or need to be in, RECOVERY from something, or some things.
+This is the “R“… Be it recovery from careless or complacent communication skills, misinformed or long-held malignant beliefs, or any number of addictions, vices, devices, or distractions that result in self-defeating behaviors and outcomes for you and yours.

 There are two distinct, yet co-existing and recurring core elements and approaches here: